Zoobie03/cheat-web/README.md

 The concept is simple : gather a lot of cheat-sheet in french for the centralized ones and so have access to all these cheat sheets on the same website.
+The site is currently only in HTML / CSS and is not responsive.